mddazure/ipv6-web-app/README.md

 **Key Features of Global Load Balancer:**
 - **Static Anycast Global IP:** Global Load Balancer provides a single static public IP address (both IPv4 and IPv6 supported) that is advertised  all Microsoft WAN edge nodes globally.
 This anycast address ensures clients always connect to the nearest available Microsoft edge node without requiring DNS resolution.
-- **Geo-Proximity Routing:** The geo-proximity load-balancing algorithm minimizes latency by directing traffic to the nearest region.
+- **Geo-Proximity Routing:** The geo-proximity load-balancing algorithm minimizes latency by directing traffic to the nearest region where the backend is deployed.
 Unlike DNS-based routing, there's no DNS lookup delay - clients connect directly to the anycast IP and are immediately routed to the best region.
 - **Layer 4 Pass-Through:** Global Load Balancer operates as a Layer 4 pass-through network load balancer, preserving the original client IP address (including IPv6 addresses) for backend applications to use in their logic.
 - **Regional Redundancy:** If one region fails, traffic is automatically routed to the next closest healthy regional load balancer within seconds, providing instant global failover without DNS propagation delays.